Azure-Samples/azure-iot-samples-node/digital-twins/Samples/iot_central_device/readme.md

 ## What does this sample do?

-`environmentalinterface.js` shows how to create a interface class based on the Environmental Sensor interface published in the global model repository.
+`environmentalinterface.js` shows how to create a interface class based on the Environmental Sensor interface published in the public model repository.

 `sample_device.js` shows how to:
 - instantiate a `ProvisioningDeviceClient` to proceed with the device registration.